-The Creative SXFI Air are mediocre over-ear closed-back headphones.
-Their sound profile lacks sub-bass and detail on vocals and lead instruments, which means they aren’t suited for a wide variety of music genres.
+The Creative SXFI Air Wireless are mediocre over-ear closed-back headphones.
+Their sound profile lacks low-bass and detail on vocals and lead instruments, which means they aren’t suited for a wide variety of music genres.
 On the upside, they have a nice head mapping feature that customizes your sound profile inside one of their two companion apps.
 However, they practically don’t isolate against ambient noise, though they're comfortable enough to wear for a while.
-The SXFI Air also have an easy-to-use touch-sensitive control scheme.
-They're kind of a mix between Bluetooth headphones and a wired gaming headset.
+They also have an easy-to-use touch-sensitive control scheme.

-The Creative SXFI Air are sleek looking headphones.
-They have a matte finish that looks nice and the headband is well padded with a leather-like fabric.
+The Creative SXFI Air are sleek-looking headphones.
+They have a matte finish that looks nice, and the headband is well-padded with a leather-like fabric.
 The ear cup pads are thick and made from a porous fabric.
-They are quite bulky over-ears, and there’s RGB lighting around the cups.
-They come in an all-black design, or in white with black pads.
+They are bulky over-ears, and there’s RGB lighting around the cups.
+They come in an all-black design or white with black pads.

 The Creative SXFI Air are quite comfortable over-ear headphones.
 They might feel a bit big for some, and the mesh fabric is a bit rough on the skin, which not everyone will like.
 However, the cups are very deep and should suit most ear shapes and sizes.
 Also, the headband is well-padded and distributes the weight of the headphones well.

-The controls on the SXFI Air are decent.
+The Creative SXFI Air's controls are decent.
 There’s a touch-sensitive surface on the back of the cups that acts as your control scheme.
 The touch commands aren't always consistent, but you can control calls, music, and your volume.
 While they're easy to use, the inconsistencies of the surface can be frustrating at times.
 On the upside, you also have a source/Bluetooth physical button to switch between your different sources.
 You can even insert a microSD card with pre-loaded music and use that source button to play files on it.

-These headphones are quite bulky, even for over-ears.
-They also don’t fold into a more compact format and the cups can’t swivel to lay flat, which makes it a bit more difficult to carry them around.
+These headphones are bulky, even for over-ears.
+They also don’t fold into a more compact format, and the cups can’t swivel to lay flat, making it a bit more difficult to carry them around.

 These headphones don’t come with a traveling case.

 The Creative SXFI Air are decently built headphones.
-The headband is reinforced with metal and the hinges feel solid.
-However, the mesh padding feels a bit cheaply made and the cups’ material feels shallow and plasticky.
-Unfortunately, these headphones don’t have a lot of range of motion, so they won’t resist well to physical stress.
+The headband is reinforced with metal, and the hinges feel solid.
+However, the mesh padding feels cheaply made, and the cups’ material feels shallow and plasticky.
+Unfortunately, these headphones don’t have a lot of range of motion, meaning that they won’t resist well to physical stress.